Merchandise planning is about striving to make the right product available, at the right time, in the right place,

 To get an idea of the amount of loss you can incur due to markdown and lost sales, in terms of money, have a look at the example given below.

 E.g., If a clothing business has a turnover of $1 million, then the amount of money you could have earned is about $250 thousand, that’s a lot of money and if you reduce 1% loss due to markdown and lost sales combined then your revenue can increase by $10 thousand.

 Yep, that’s a lot of money, and you can earn more by meticulously planning the positioning and placement of the right merchandise that is in demand.
 And, to have merchandise that is in demand and moves swiftly through the supply chain and order fulfillment process.
 You have to manage inventory efficiently, observe the sales trends, match them with the forecasted trends and maintain the right amount of products at the right time, for the right time, in front of the right customers, and with the right selling price.

 You might think, “but this is very tough.
 How can I achieve all these things, in this highly competitive omnichannel retail industry?”

-Merchandise planning is a method of selecting, managing, purchasing, displaying and pricing the products in a manner that they bring in maximum returns on investment, value addition to the brand name by satisfying the consumer needs while avoiding the creation of excess inventory.
+Merchandise planning is a method of selecting, managing, purchasing, displaying, and pricing the products in a manner that brings in maximum returns on investment, value addition to the brand name by satisfying the consumer needs while avoiding the creation of excess inventory.
 Moreover, merchandise planning is about striving to make the right product available, at the right time, in the right place, in the right quantities, and at the right price.

 Or, as Shopify says, in layman terms, “if I want to buy product X with color Y and size Z from your shop, you have that available when I come knocking.”